chrispy-chicken/mitiq/docs/source/guide/vd-2-use-case.md

 - VD can be used complementarily with other error mitigation and calibration techniques, allowing for higher levels of errors reduction.

+- The explicit preparation of the $\rho$ density matrix is not required, thus allowing for higher suppression and more computational efficiency.

 ## Disadvantages